nwfsc-math-bio/VRData/Readme.md

 # README

-**See the [WEBSITE](https://nwfsc-math-bio.github.io/SRData/) for the data information.
+**See the [WEBSITE](https://nwfsc-math-bio.github.io/VRData/) for the data information.
 This Readme is for the package and data maintainers.**

 ## New data

 * Add new csv files to the `data-raw` folder with the Roxygen2 headers.
-* Push to GitHub and the data will the automaticall processed for the website.
+* Push to GitHub and the data will the automatically processed for the website.

 ## Changing the man files and vignettes